Referral Bonuses available!

 An Easy-Does-It-Yoga class consists of a warm-up, a series of exercises, and a period of meditation/relaxation.
 Based on students' capabilities and constraints, these classes can be tailored to the students in duration and level of activity.

 Stuart teaches Gentle and Senior classes using this approach.

-Copyright © 2023 Stuart Hill - Yoga Teacher and Musician - All Rights Reserved.
+Copyright © 2023 Stuart Hill - Yoga Teacher, Musician, and Sound Therapist - All Rights Reserved.

 Powered by GoDaddy